Mike Quackenbush: National Wrestling Alliance (2007–2010)

 Quackenbush defeated Tiger Mask at the now defunct Fight Sports Midwest, to capture the NWA World Junior Heavyweight Championship on May 11, 2007.
 Throughout the match, Quackenbush unlaced and loosened Tiger Mask's mask, a major sign of disrespect amongst masked wrestlers.
 In the finish of the match Quackenbush completely pulled off his opponent's mask and used the distraction to pin him for the title.
 In a promo after the match, Quackenbush explained that he did everything to get the NWA World Junior Heavyweight Championship and that he was, in no way, proud of it.
 He said he viewed the belt as his ticket to Japan, as Japanese promotions had not booked him in any events.
 He has since defended the title in Chikara against the likes of Black Tiger and Akira Raijin.
 On November 6, 2010, Quackenbush lost the title to Craig Classic at Pro Wrestling Fusion's November Coming Fire pay-per-view, ending his reign at 1,275 days, the second longest reign in the title's history.

 Ring of Honor (2007, 2008, 2009)

 On April 27, 2007, Quackenbush made his debut for Ring of Honor, at The Battle of Saint Paul.
 Throughout the remainder of the year, he made multiple appearances, several times teaming with Jigsaw.
 He has competed against the likes of Claudio Castagnoli, Matt Sydal and Bryan Danielson.
-Although he did compete in one six man tag team match at Ring of Honor's Transform show on January 12, 2008, he did not compete in ROH again till March 2009 when he wrestled, and lost to, Bryan Danielson and Jerry Lynn in singles matches on March 20 and March 21, respectively.
+Although he did compete in one six man tag team match at Ring of Honor's Transform show on January 12, 2008, he did not compete in ROH again till March 2009 when he wrestled, and lost to, Bryan Danielson and Jerry Lynn in singles matches on March 20 and 21, respectively.